University-of-Colorado/University-of-Colorado.github.io/CU-Boulder-SSO.markdown

 ---
 layout: page
-title: CU Boulder's End User Instructions
+title: University of Colorado Boulder's Login Instructions
-permalink: /CUBoulder/sso
+permalink: /UCBoulder/sso
 ---

 This documentation contains the steps needed for any University of Colorado Boulder Faculty, Staff, Employee, or Student to take in order to gain access to [University of Colorado Boulder's Github Enterprise organization](https://github.com/UCBoulder).